Night Song (1948 film): Plot

 Wealthy San Francisco socialite Cathy Mallory is entranced by the music of blind nightclub pianist Dan Evans.
-He is bitter and resents a lady's attempt to become his patron.
+He is bitter and resents a rich lady's attempt to become his patron.

 Bandleader Chick Morgan informs Cathy that Dan has quit.
 Cathy arranges to meet Dan at the beach and introduces herself as Mary Willey, a woman of limited means who is also blind.
 They begin a romantic relationship and Dan explains how he lost his sight in an automobile accident.

 To continue the ruse, Cathy and longtime companion Mrs. Willey rent an inexpensive apartment.
 Dan is persuaded to resume writing a piano concerto.
-Cathy sponsors a $5,000 prize for a contest without telling him, confident that Dan's music will win.
-After the music wins the contest, it is to be performed at Carnegie Hall by the famed pianist Arthur Rubinstein.
+Dan needs $5,000 to undergo an operation in New York to restore his sight.
+Cathy sponsors a music contest with a $5,000 prize there, confident that Dan's composition will win.
+The winning entry will also be performed at Carnegie Hall by the famed pianist Arthur Rubinstein.

-Dan uses the money to undergo an operation in New York that restores his vision.
-At the contest, he meets Cathy and is attracted to her.
-He enjoys his newfound sight, spending time with her, but when he listens to the concert, it stirs memories of Mary.
-He advises Chick to inform Cathy that he is returning to Mary.
-He and Chick take the train while Cathy and her aunt fly through the night.
-When he arrives at the apartment, he hears Mary playing his music.
-He walks in, sees her and smiles.
+At the contest, Dan meets Cathy and is attracted to her.
+After a successful operation he enjoys his newfound sight, spending time with her, but later listening to the concert stirs memories of Mary.
+He passes word through Chick that he is returning to Mary.
+He and Chick take the train while Cathy and her aunt fly to the West Coast.
+When Dan arrives at the apartment, he hears his music being played on Mary's piano.
+He walks in, sees who it is, and smiles.
 Her aunt watches approvingly from the kitchen as they embrace.